selesse/wol-proxy/README.md

 ## TODO

-- [ ] Setup autoreconnect on the clients
 - [ ] Add an easier way to daemonize the processes
 - [ ] Fix up the CLI options